xuyanfu/TensorFlow_RLRE/readme.md

 # Reinforcement Learning for Relation Classification from Noisy Data(TensorFlow)
 Relation classification from noisy data, aiming to categorize semantic relations between two entities given a plain text with the automantically generated training data.The original [[code]](https://github.com/JuneFeng/RelationClassification-RL) of Reinforcement Learning for Relation Classification from Noisy Data is C++.
-This is a tensorflow version.
+This is a tensorflow implementation.

 # Evaluation Results
 P@N comparison between RLCNN and CNN: